ietf-wg-asdf/SDF/sdf.md

 --- abstract

-The Semantic Definition Format is a format for domain experts to use in the creation and maintenance of OneDM definitions.

-OneDM tools convert this format to database formats and other serializations as needed.
+The Semantic Definition Format (SDF) is a format for domain experts to use in the creation and maintenance of data and interaction models in the Internet of Things.
+It was created as a common language for use in the development of the One Data Model liaison organization (OneDM) definitions.
+Tools convert this format to database formats and other serializations as needed.

-This document describes definitions of OneDM Objects and their associated interactions (Events, Actions, Properties), as well as the Data types for the information exchanged in those interactions.
+An SDF specification describes definitions of SDF Objects and their associated interactions (Events, Actions, Properties), as well as the Data types for the information exchanged in those interactions.

-The JSON format of an SDF definition is described in this document.
+A JSON format representation of SDF 1.0 is defined in this document.

 --- note_Contributing

-Recent versions of this document are available at its GitHub repository (TODO: point to GitHub repo), which also provides an issue tracker as well as a way to supply "pull requests".
+Recent versions of this document are available at its GitHub repository <https://github.com/one-data-model/sdf> — this also provides an issue tracker as well as a way to supply "pull requests".

-This document has not yet been submitted as an Internet-Draft; the plan is to do this in early June.
-(TODO: add "note well" type information)
+General discussion of this SDF Internet-Draft for now will be on the mailing list of the Thing-to-Thing Research group, t2trg@irtf.org (subscribe at <https://www.irtf.org/mailman/listinfo/t2trg>).

+The IRTF Note Well applies (<https://www.ietf.org/about/note-well/>).

 --- middle

 # Introduction

-The Semantic Definition Format is a format for domain experts to use in the creation and maintenance of OneDM definitions.

-OneDM tools convert this format to database formats and other serializations as needed.
+The Semantic Definition Format (SDF) is a format for domain experts to use in the creation and maintenance of data and interaction models in the Internet of Things.
+It was created as a common language for use in the development of the One Data Model liaison organization (OneDM) definitions.
+Tools convert this format to database formats and other serializations as needed.

-This document describes definitions of OneDM Objects and their associated interactions (Events, Actions, Properties), as well as the Data types for the information exchanged in those interactions.
+An SDF specification describes definitions of SDF Objects and their associated interactions (Events, Actions, Properties), as well as the Data types for the information exchanged in those interactions.

-The JSON format of an SDF definition is described in this document.
+A JSON format representation of SDF 1.0 is defined in this document.

 ## Terminology and Conventions